mrkjse/airflow2/README.md

 ### monthly_upload_transactions_for_enrichment
 <br/>

-This DAG transfers the historical transaction data into a **Google Cloud Storage bucket** for enrichment.
+This DAG transfers the historical transaction data into a **Google Cloud Storage bucket** for enrichment by other departments.

 ![DAG 2](images/monthly_enrichment_1.png)